NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/E/envenomed-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "This snare is coated with giant wasp venom and tipped with needles, which deliver the venom to the first creature to enter the square.
-That creature takes 4d6 piercing damage (DC 23 Reflex check) and, on a failure, the creature is exposed to the [[Equipment/Giant Wasp Venom|Giant Wasp Venom]].  * * *  **Craft Requirements** Supply 2 doses of giant wasp venom."
+That creature takes `dice: 4d6` piercing damage (DC 23 Reflex check) and, on a failure, the creature is exposed to the [[Giant Wasp Venom]]."
 powerTitle1:
 actionEconomy1:
 type1: